open-component-model/ocm/docs/ocm/model.md

 ## Components

 A *Component* is an abstract entity describing a dedicated usage context or meaning for provided software.
+This semantic is defined by the owner of a component and subsumed by the component identity.
 It is technically defined by a globally unique identifier

 A component identifier uses the following naming scheme: